Embracing Impermanence

 But time has its own flow.

-Maybe you’ve gone back to your childhood home and felt that strange ache—everything is familiar, yet nothing is the same.
+Maybe you have gone back to your childhood home and felt that strange ache: everything is familiar, yet nothing is the same.
 The walls are still there, but the energy has shifted.
 The laughter echoing from your memories has quieted.

-Or maybe you’ve looked at someone you once loved with your whole being and realized... the closeness is gone.
+Or maybe you have looked at someone you once loved with your whole being and noticed that the closeness is gone.
 Not because of a fight.
 Just because life moved on, and so did you.

-Wabi-sabi, the Japanese concept of beauty in imperfection and transience, teaches us that a cracked bowl is more beautiful because of the crack.
-It's a sign that it’s been used, loved, lived with.
-It reminds us that decay is not the opposite of beauty—it’s part of it.
+Wabi-sabi, the Japanese concept of beauty in imperfection and transience, teaches us that a cracked bowl is more beautiful because of its crack.
+It is a sign that it has been used, loved, lived with.
+It reminds us that decay is not the opposite of beauty.
+It is part of it.

-We must let things evolve.
-That includes ourselves.You are not meant to stay the same.
-The things that once defined you—your job, your role in someone’s life, even your beliefs—are allowed to shift.
-That is not loss.
-That is growth.
+We are not meant to stay the same.
+The things that once defined us, a job, a role in someone's life, even a belief held for years, are allowed to shift.
+That is not a betrayal of who you were.
+It is respect for who you are becoming.